nrennie/nrennie.rbind.io/content/blog/2022-07-18-mapping-a-marathon-with-rstrava/index.md

 library(rcartocolor)
 library(gganimate)
 ```
-Here, {sf} isn't technically necessary but useful if you want to make a geometry object in R (more on that later). {ggmap} and {osmdata} are used for creating a background map. {ggplot2} has already been loaded eariler with the rest of the tidyverse, and along with {rcartocolor} for a nice colour scheme, this will plot out main map.
+Here, {sf} isn't technically necessary but useful if you want to make a geometry object in R (more on that later). {ggmap} and {osmdata} are used for creating a background map. {ggplot2} has already been loaded eariler with the rest of the tidyverse, and along with {rcartocolor} for a nice colour scheme, this will plot the main map.
 Then, {gganimate} is used for animating the map.

-Before I actually map my run, I wanted to get a background map.
+Before I actually mapped my run, I wanted to get a background map.
 I used the `getbb()` (bounding box) function from {osmdata} to get the approximate coordinates around where I started my run using the place name as input.

 ```{r}
 getbb("Lancaster, UK")